Uniform

 Should a student's uniform not meet expectations :

-- Students are expected to report to their House office immediately.
+• Students - report to their Year office immediately

-- Students are expected to work with their House team to find a solution.
+• Students are expected to work with their Year team to find a solution

-- House teams will attempt to lend a suitable item if they have it.
+• Year teams will attempt to lend a suitable item if they have it – expectation is that this will be worn

-- House teams may call home to request suitable items are brought in.
+• Year teams may call home to request suitable items are brought in

-- Students could be requested to work outside their House office until the matter is resolved.
+• Students could be requested to work elsewhere until the matter is resolved

 Sanctions may include :

-- In extreme circumstances, students may be excluded from school for persistent defiance of the uniform rules.
+• In extreme circumstances, students may be set an internal exclusion for persistent defiance of the uniform rules